Over 5,000 fun-filled learning activities (books, games, songs, etc.) that encompass reading, math, science, art, and music for ages 2-7+

 Offering interactive tutorials and practice exams, this resource helps people prepare for grade school achievement tests, the ACT, SAT, GED, U.S. Citizenship test, as well as civil service, military, and professional licensing and certification exams.

 Learn business, technology, and creative skills to achieve personal and professional goals using these free video courses on the latest software, taught by industry experts.
 Both in-library and remote users must enter their library card number and PIN to access LinkedIn Learning.
 For those using the LinkedIn Learning app on mobile devices, the library ID is: oh0248.
-See this User Guide for helpful tips.

 Unlimited access to test preparation materials for over 1,000 different standardized exams.
 Access study guides and practice questions for exams including the GED, SAT, ACT, TEAS, HESI, Praxis, TOEFL, career and technical certification.